 Ever wondered where the notion of an afterlife first emerged in the Bible?

 No, it’s not in Genesis.
-Sure, Adam, Noah, Moses & Company may have lived hundreds of years, but when they died, they seemed to be genuinely kaput.
-Concepts such as a spirit or soul were unknown to the ancient Biblical authors; in fact, there wasn’t even a term for “soul” in Hebrew.
-The idea of any afterlife is a decidedly late Jewish tradition, the Judeo-Christian notion of heaven today doesn’t find its beginnings until the Book of Daniel, written in the 2nd century BC.
-Daniel, 12:2 -3:
+Sure, Adam, Noah, Moses & Company may have reportedly lived hundreds of years (and Methuselah wins the contest at 969), but when these folks finally died they seemed to be genuinely kaput.
+Concepts such as a spirit or soul or any afterlife were apparently unknown to the ancient Biblical authors of the Pentateuch; in fact, there wasn’t even a term for “soul” in Hebrew.
+The idea of any afterlife is a decidedly late Jewish tradition; the Judeo-Christian notion of heaven today doesn’t find its beginnings until the Book of Daniel, written in the 2nd Century BC.
+Here’s the first mention of an afterlife in the Bible, found in Daniel, 12:2 -3:

 “2And many of them that sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.
 3And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.”

-And there you have it, occurring nearly a thousand pages into the narrative.
-The Judeo-Christian concept of an afterlife was still a developing notion by the New Testament, which is why the Rapture reads not unlike the above, though both may strike the modern reader as very much un-heaven like.
+There you have it; an intriguingly bizarre and ambiguous reference first occurring nearly a THOUSAND pages into the narrative.
+And the Judeo-Christian concept of an afterlife was still very much a developing notion by the time of the writing of the books of the New Testament two centuries later, which is why Paul’s interpretation is not unlike the above, though both may strike the modern reader as a bit underwhelming:

 Other, more contemporary takes on the idea of an afterlife: